WatchDogStudios/CassandraNet/README.md

 ## Contributing

 Feel free to submit a PR at anytime. we embrace open-source, and would love to grow this project with the OSS Community.

+## Third-Party libraries Used

+Check [license.html](CassandraNet/license.html) for the Libraries used in the project.